Stevie-okay/short_sortV2/README.md

 - **Ctrl+C**: Close application via command line or simply **X** close it.

 ### Reset Watched Videos
+Once a Video is watched it's hash will be stored in the database, if you start it again already watched videos will be skipped.
 To rewatch already viewed videos, simply delete the `watched_videos.db` file in the script folder.
 Info: This version does not include .mkv files.
 Transcoding/ffmpeg was removed too for simplicity.